Valafi/UE5-Style-Guide/README.md

 #### All Meshes Must Have UVs <a name="static-meshes--uvs--no-missing"></a>

 Pretty simple.
-All meshes, regardless how they are to be used, should not be missing UVs.
+All meshes, regardless of how they are to be used, should not be missing UVs.

 #### All Meshes Must Not Have Overlapping UVs for Lightmaps <a name="static-meshes--uvs--no-overlapping"></a>

 Pretty simple.
-All meshes, regardless how they are to be used, should have valid non-overlapping UVs.
+All meshes, regardless of how they are to be used, should have valid non-overlapping UVs.

 ### LODs Should Be Set Up Correctly <a name="static-meshes--lods"></a>